Thomas B. Evans Jr.

 Thomas Beverley Evans Jr. (born November 5, 1931) is an American lawyer and politician from Delaware.
-He is a member of the Republican Party, who served three terms as U.S. Representative from Delaware.
+A member of the Republican Party, he served as a member of the United States House of Representatives for three terms from 1977 to 1983.

 Early life and family

-Evans was born in Nashville, Tennessee, attended the public schools of Old Hickory, Tennessee and Seaford, Delaware, and graduated from Woodberry Forest School in Orange, Virginia in 1947.
-He then graduated from the University of Virginia in 1953, where he was a member of St. Elmo Hall and the University of Virginia Law School in 1956.
+Evans was born in Nashville, Tennessee, attended the public schools of Old Hickory, Tennessee, and Seaford, Delaware, and graduated from Woodberry Forest School in Orange, Virginia, in 1947.
+He then graduated from the University of Virginia in 1953, where he was a member of Delta Phi and the University of Virginia Law School in 1956.

 Professional career

-Evans was admitted to the Virginia Bar in 1956, then engaged in the insurance and mortgage brokerage business in Wilmington, Delaware from 1957 until 1968.
+Evans was admitted to the Virginia Bar in 1956, then engaged in the insurance and mortgage brokerage business in Wilmington, Delaware, from 1957 until 1968.
 He served in the Delaware National Guard from 1956 until 1960, as clerk to the Chief Justice of Delaware Supreme Court in 1955, as director of the Delaware State Development Department from 1969 until 1970, and co-chairman and chief operating officer of the Republican National Committee from 1971 until 1973.

 He was a member of law firm of Manatt, Phelps & Phillips in Washington, D.C.
 He also served as Chairman of the Florida Coalition for Preservation, a not-for-profit organization formed in April 2007 to promote responsible growth and protect coastal barrier islands through the education of the public and other concerned groups.
 Currently, Evans is a member of the ReFormers Caucus of Issue One.